gillcaleb/resume_blog/_posts/blog-part-2.md

 ## Footer Updates
 First thing I did to improve the footer was remove the boilerplate code that was previous there and to adjust the size of the footer (I like a narrow ribbon).
 The two things I wanted to accomplish in the footer were:

-1. Setup a link to my social media accounts (and since all I have is LinkedIn that should be pretty easy).
+First: Setup a link to my social media accounts (and since all I have is LinkedIn that should be pretty easy).

-2. Enable a lightmode/darkmode button.
+Second: Enable a lightmode/darkmode button.

 In order to accomplish these items in one step, I followed the tutorial I found online by Manu Arora [^1] (I also adapted the Resume and Contact page from code that he provided as well).